4.79% Barclays Retirement Interest-Only Mortgage New For 2026

 NatWest Interest-Only Mortgages: A Cost-Effective Solution For Homeowners

-If you’re looking for more information about NatWest’s Interest Only Mortgages and want to find out if this might be a suitable option for you – Natwest’s Existing Mortgage page is a great place to start understanding how this type of loan works and gain further insight into potential solutions going forward.
+If you’re looking for more information about NatWest’s Interest-Only Mortgages and want to find out if this might be a suitable option for you – Natwest’s Existing Mortgage page is a great place to start understanding how this type of loan works and gain further insight into potential solutions going forward.

 Mortgages for the Over 60s

-Are you over 60 and looking for a suitable mortgage solution?
 Consider Santander, as they offer competitive rates and fees tailored to the needs of those aged above sixty.

 If you’re considering taking out a mortgage and you’re over 60, then consider Santander – they have the tools to help ensure you’re making the right decision.
-Interest Only Mortgage for Over 60s
+Interest-Only Mortgage for Over 60s

 Santander Lifetime Mortgage